 Prescription only medicines

 Prescription-only medicines (POMs) are a specific class of medicine.
-A POM has to be prescribed by a doctor or other authorised health professional and it has to be dispensed from a pharmacy or from another specifically licensed place.
+A POM must be prescribed by a doctor or other authorised health professional and it must be dispensed from a pharmacy or from another specifically licensed place.
+Rule 12.12 states:

-Following an influx of complaints about ads for POM treatments for weight-loss in 2020, CAP issued an enforcement notice against marketers advertising the medicine to the public.
+Following many complaints about ads for POM treatments for weight-loss in 2020, CAP issued an enforcement notice against marketers advertising these medicines to the public.
+This was updated in April 2025.

 Don’t advertise POMs to the public